 Some studies show black cohosh helps alleviate many menopausal symptoms such as hot flashes, night sweats, and vaginal dryness (21).
 However, there is no conclusive scientific evidence to support this.
 Black cohosh seems to alleviate menopausal symptoms associated with reduced estrogen levels in particular.

-Liver injury can occur with black cohosh supplementation.
 Black Cohosh is not recommended for people who are pregnant, on hormone therapy, or taking blood pressure medication.
 You also should not take black cohosh in conjunction with many of the other menopause supplements listed here, including chasteberry, evening primrose oil, and St. John's wort.

 Menopause Supplements: The Bottom Line

 Hormone therapy is not the only option for menopausal women seeking symptom relief.
 There are a variety of dietary supplements that you can use to manage your menopause symptoms.
-Bear in mind that the FDA classifies herbal supplements as "dietary supplements," and as such manufacturers are not required to seek FDA approval before selling them (23).

 As a friendly reminder: we’re not doctors and this information does not constitute medical advice.
 Always consult your healthcare provider before starting a new supplement or herbal remedy.
 If you’re ready to take control of your hormones, grab our free ebook, The 47 Deadly Food Additives Eroding Your Health, and sign up for our email list to get secrets from leading holistic health experts.